Azure/terraform-azurerm-aks/task/task.md

 ```

 ### Agent Activation Rule:
-**When you are called/activated, FIRST read `task/history.md` to understand:**
+**When you are called/activated from blocking, you MUST follow this sequence:**
+1. **FIRST read `task/important.md`** to refresh knowledge of critical discipline requirements
+2. **THEN read `task/history.md`** to understand:
    - What previous agents have accomplished
    - Current project status and context
    - Any issues or special considerations
    - What you need to do next based on the latest situation

 ---